Tori Spelling And Dean McDermott Will Make Cameo In Final ‘Sharknado’ Film

-Former Beverly Hills, 90210 co-stars, Tori Spelling and Ian Ziering, will reunite in the sixth and final installment of Sharknado.
+Former Beverly Hills, 90210 co-stars Tori Spelling and Ian Ziering will reunite in the sixth and final installment of Sharknado.
 Dean McDermott, Tori’s 51-year-old husband, will also make a cameo appearance in the final film of the franchise, according to Us Weekly.

 On March 1, the Los Angeles Police Department revealed to Us Weekly that officers were called regarding a heated verbal dispute amongst two people at Spelling’s residence in Woodland Hills.
 Local authorities did not confirm if the dispute was between Tori and Dean McDermott.